nikovett/charging-planner/README.md

 **Three-level price source fallback for Finland.** ENTSO-E → Sähkötin → nordpool-predict-fi forecast.
 If ENTSO-E is under maintenance at 14:30, the plan still builds and delivers on time using real Nord Pool prices from Sähkötin.
 The dashboard warns when the plan is based on forecast rather than confirmed prices.

-**Works with any car.** The planner schedules the charger, not the car.
-No car integration, no brand-specific API, no pairing required.
-Swap cars and nothing changes — the charger infrastructure stays the same and the planner keeps working exactly as before.

-**Modular charger delivery.** Each charger type is a small handler script with a single deliver function.
-A Charge Amps handler is included out of the box — a home automation system, a custom API, or any other target can be added without touching the core planner.

 ```
   ══════════════════════════════════════════════════════════════════